sovelluskontti/project-semantic-search/README.md

-# Semantic Search using Manticore Search Engine
+# keyword, Semantic and faceted Search using Manticore Search Engine
-This project implements a proof-of-concept semantic search solution using the Manticore Search Engine, LLMs, vector databases, Docker environment, React and Flask application.
+This project implements a proof-of-concept three view application to demonstrate keyword, semantic and faceted search solution using the Manticore Search Engine, vector databases, Docker environment, React and Flask application.

 ## Goals
 - Compare semantic search with keyword-based search.
 - Implement a demo search page using React for Frontend.
 - Managing the backend using Flask application and python to connect to Manticore database table.
+- showcasing faceted filtering on a list of products using manticore.

 ## Technologies
 - Python